GuildSA/corona-hack-pack/README.md

 --------------------------------------------------------------------------------

-The following are optional but very useful.
+The following are optional packages for Sublime but are very useful for Lua development.

 Use Package Control to install **SublimeLinter**